marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Back to the Basics cont.

 **Thoughts**: I seems to be skipping days because of events happening in the city and what not.
 Slow progress on LearnCode.academy.

+### Day 17: Jan 23, 2017 Monday

+**Today's Progress**: Intro to Programming

+**Thoughts**: It was the first day of classes and it seems I'll be learning C++ in my Intro to Programming class (CIS 6), hopefully it's not too different to JavaScript.
+Although I felt like I could solve the problem we worked on the board with JavaScript :smiley:.